 In its habitat, Cardinal Tetra prefers to live in shallow waters with a pH level between 5.0 to 8.0.
 They can also live in small streams within tropical rainforests in South America.

-Cardinal Tetra's body is a white-silver color with an iridescent sheen.
+Cardinal Tetra’s body is a white-silver color with an iridescent sheen.
 The belly of these types of tetra species is bright red.
-You should have lots of driftwood and plants within your 10-gallon fish tank for your Cardinal Tetra to feel at home.
+It would be best to have lots of driftwood and plants within your 10-gallon fish tank for your Cardinal Tetra to feel at home.

 The minimum number of Cardinal Tetra to keep in a 10-gallon tank is three, and the maximum number of this type of tetra species should be 5.